ONTAP 9 Manuals ( CA08871-402 )

 The firewall policy for all cluster LIFs defaults to "" and cannot be modified.

-The following table describes the default firewall policies that are assigned to each LIF, depending on their role or service policy, when you create the LIF:
+The following table describes the default firewall policies that are assigned to each LIF, depending on service policy, when you create the LIF:

 Firewall policy